 Readers Question: Between markets and concerted central banks intervention, e.g in currency and shares, which forces are likely to prevail?

-There are times when concerted Central Bank intervention can protect the target level of a currency.
+There are times when concerted Central Bank intervention can protect the target level of currency.
 E.g. if Central Banks wished to prevent an appreciation in the Swiss Franc, they could agree to sell Franc reserves and buy Euros.
-The Swiss Central Bank should be able prevent an appreciation of Swiss Franc on its own by increasing supply of Francs and buying foreign exchange reserves.
-If markets see the Central Bank is determined to keep level of Swiss France low.
-They will probably give up trying to speculate on the Swiss Franc increasing.
+The Swiss Central Bank should be able to prevent an appreciation of Swiss Franc on its own by increasing the supply of Francs and buying foreign exchange reserves.
+If markets see the Central Bank is determined to keep the level of Swiss France low, they may give up trying to speculate on the Swiss Franc increasing.

 It can be more difficult to prevent a devaluation in the value of a currency.
-The best example, is the UK in 1992.
-The UK was in the ERM and markets felt the value of the pound was too high.
-Therefore, markets were selling pounds driving the value lower.
+The best example is the UK in 1992.
+The UK was in the ERM and markets felt the value of the pound was too high (the UK was in recession with high interest rates to keep Pound strong).
+Therefore, markets were selling pounds – driving the value lower.
 The government was committed to keeping pound high.
 Therefore the government:

 - Used foreign currency reserves to buy Pound Sterling